-Things On Your Dating Profile That'll Make Me Swipe Left
+Guys, If These 4 Things Are On Your Dating Profile, I Will Swipe Left

 Finding love is pretty hard on its own out in the real world, but when you have to resort to a ton of dating apps, it just becomes a complete pain in the ass.